S0nG0ku0/VishwaCTF_Web_Writeups/Save_The_City/README.md

 Upon connecting via netcat (`nc`), the server provides the name of the libSSH library.
 If the output is 0.7.5, 0.6.*, or lower, the server is vulnerable to CVE-2018-10933.

-## CVE-2018-10933 Proof of Concept

-This repository contains a proof of concept for CVE-2018-10933.

 ### Installation

 Clone the repository: